 Yukgaejang is a beef-based soup that comes from Korea.
 The soup was served in the Korean royal court, and is said to have health benefits.
 Aside from beef, the soup is made with taro stems, chili oil, black pepper, sesame oil, soy sauce, garlic, sliced onions, bean sprouts, bracken fern, and sweet potato noodles.
 It is served with a bowl of rice or kimchi.

 Mansaf is a savory dish that comes from Jordan.
 It consists of lamb cooked in a sauce of yogurt and served with bulgur and rice.
 The dish is the signature food of Jordan.

 Hello fellow food lovers!
 It’s Friday, and you know what that means!
-Yes, it’s time for us take a look at some more tasty foods.
+Yes, it’s time for us to take a look at some more delicious foods.
 Now, let’s dig in!

-Konichiwa, everyone!
+Konichiwa everyone!
 It’s Wednesday, and you know what that means!
-Yes, it’s time for us to take a look at some more fascinating yokai.
+Yes, it’s time for us to take a look at some more yokai.
 Now, let’s go on a journey to the “Land of the Rising Sun”!

 Hello fellow food lovers!
 It’s Friday, and you know what that means!
-Yes, it’s time to take a look at some more fascinating foods.
+Yes, it’s time for us to take a look at some more tasty foods.
 Now, let’s dig in!

 Liangfen is a noodle-based dish that comes from China.
 It’s made with starch jelly, chili oil, vinegar, soy sauce, crushed garlic, julienned carrot, and sesame paste.
 It’s served cold, and is an extremely popular dish in Northern China.

 Murukku is a snack food that comes from India.
 It’s made from 3 different types of flour and fried in vegetable oil.